 Unabsorbed fats trap fat-soluble vitamins (A, D, E, K) and possibly some minerals, causing deficiency.
 Bacterial overgrowth results in deconjugation and dehydroxylation of bile salts, limiting the absorption of fats.
 Unabsorbed bile salts stimulate water secretion in the colon, causing diarrhea.

 The pancreatic enzyme amylase and brush border enzymes on microvilli lyse carbohydrates and disaccharides into constituent monosaccharides.
-Colonic bacteria ferment unabsorbed carbohydrates into CO2, methane, H2, and short-chain fatty acids (butyrate, propionate, acetate, and lactate).
+Colonic bacteria ferment unabsorbed carbohydrates into carbon dioxide, methane, hydrogen, and short-chain fatty acids (butyrate, propionate, acetate, and lactate).
 These fatty acids cause diarrhea.
 The gases cause abdominal distention and bloating.

 Gastric pepsin initiates digestion of proteins in the stomach (and also stimulates release of cholecystokinin that is critical to the secretion of pancreatic enzymes).
 Enterokinase, a brush border enzyme, activates trypsinogen into trypsin, which converts many pancreatic proteases into their active forms.
 Active pancreatic enzymes hydrolyze proteins into oligopeptides, which are absorbed directly or hydrolyzed into amino acids.

 Pancreatic insufficiency causes malabsorption if > 90% of function is lost.
-Increased luminal acidity (eg, Zollinger-Ellison syndrome) inhibits lipase and fat digestion.
-Cirrhosis and cholestasis reduce hepatic bile synthesis or delivery of bile salts to the duodenum, causing malabsorption.
+Increased luminal acidity (eg, Zollinger-Ellison syndrome Gastrinoma A gastrinoma is a gastrin-producing tumor usually located in the pancreas or the duodenal wall.
+Gastric acid hypersecretion and aggressive, refractory peptic ulceration result (Zollinger-Ellison... read more ) inhibits lipase and fat digestion.
+Cirrhosis Cirrhosis Cirrhosis is a late stage of hepatic fibrosis that has resulted in widespread distortion of normal hepatic architecture.
+Cirrhosis is characterized by regenerative nodules surrounded by dense... read more and cholestasis reduce hepatic bile synthesis or delivery of bile salts to the duodenum, causing malabsorption.
 Other causes are discussed elsewhere in this chapter.

 The effects of unabsorbed substances, especially in global malabsorption, include diarrhea, steatorrhea, abdominal bloating, and gas.
 Other symptoms result from nutritional deficiencies.
 Patients often lose weight despite adequate food intake.